 The process involves demonstrating the Hungarian citizenship of ancestors at the time of the applicant’s or their parent’s birth, depending on the generational link.
 Applicants must provide birth and marriage certificates and may need to prove some knowledge of the Hungarian language.

-This pathway enables descendants to connect with their Hungarian roots.
+Hungarian Citizenship by Descent enables foreigners to connect with their Hungarian roots.
 It offers benefits such as the right to live, work, and travel freely within the European Union, leveraging the cultural and economic opportunities it provides.

 Spain